Liverpool Bridge Club

 Did you have the cards?

-In this Mitchell movement, the session was marked by frequent scoring opportunities, featuring 1 slam opportunities and 10 game boards.
-North/South faced 5 game/slam opportunities while East/West had 6, so exposure to high-value boards was evenly balanced.
+In this Mitchell movement, the session was marked by frequent scoring opportunities, featuring no slam opportunities and 11 game boards.
+North/South faced 7 game/slam opportunities while East/West had 4, so North/South were exposed to more of the session’s high-value boards.
 Most boards were part-score dominated, indicating that results relied on accurate partial contracts and defense rather than High Card Points.
 Ranking differences were largely driven by performance on the minority of high-scoring boards.

 Big Swings